muhamed-fazlic/eTaxi/README.md

 To be able to run the app your AVD needs to have Google Play Services because the project is using Google Maps and other Google services.

+### UI
+The original UI repo is here: https://github.com/bilalhodzic/eTaxi_mobile.
+Moved here for easier use with backend